 If you want to get a little more adventurous why not hire a local guide such as Morrison Tours to take you up Seefin or Go Visit Ireland for a hike along the Kerry Way which hugs the western end of the lake.

-You can also pick up a fishing rod and tackle at Boyles in Killorglin and try and catch your own.
+Boyles in Killorglin and try and catch your own.

 For boat hire and fishing advice for Caragh Lake just get in touch with Upper Caragh Fishery.

-The beautiful Mountain Lakes & Bakers Buns loop takes you around the western side, through Glencar and back via Killorglin, or you can just cycle around the lake coming back down via the Devil’s Elbow viewing point.
+Mountain Lakes & Bakers Buns loop takes you around the western side, through Glencar and back via Killorglin, or you can just cycle around the lake coming back down via the Devil’s Elbow viewing point.
 Both routes are for the slightly more experienced road cyclist.